 This article describes a major effort dubbed MATERHORN toward understanding and improved predictions of mountain flows through an integrated inter-university research program contributed by a multidisciplinary group of researchers.
 It is a five-year Multi University Research Initiative (MURI) funded by the Department of Defense, and has four major thrust areas: Modeling, Experiments, Parameterizations and Technology developments.
 The goal of the experiments was to measure flows from Macro-β to Kolmogorov scales using an array of either existing or newly designed instruments.
-While principal motivation for MATERHORN was safe aviation and visibility predictions for battlefield, there are many other civilian applications, including d air pollution dispersion, human comfort, weather and snow forecasting, emergency response following accidental spills, freeway acoustics, agricultural and energy production.
+While principal motivation for MATERHORN was safe aviation and visibility predictions for battlefield, there are many other civilian applications, including air pollution dispersion, human comfort, weather and snow forecasting, emergency response following accidental spills, freeway acoustics, agricultural and energy production.
 Mountain (or Alpine) Warfare is one of the most dangerous types of combat that often involves extreme weather, steep terrain, incomplete environmental information, intricate logistics, large uncertainties and high risks.